infinum/design-handbook/Resources/Glossary.md

 ## W

-- **White-label apps** - White-label apps are applications built by a white or private label app development company , re-branded and resold by other businesses.
+- **White-label apps** - White-label apps are applications built by a white or private label app development company, re-branded and resold by other businesses.
 White-label app services are solutions wherein an application is ordered from Re-seller Company by their business client but actually built by third-party service provider Company.
 If you’re designing a white-label app that means you have to design a styleguide flexible enough to cover different business and branding cases. *#business #projects*
 - **White space** - White space is the area between design elements.
 It is also the space within individual design elements, including the space between typography glyphs (readable characters).
 Despite its name, white space does not need to be white.
 It can be any color, texture, pattern, or even a background image.
 White space can cause problems between designers and clients.
 Design theory promotes the use of white space for elegance and ensuring a quality user experience.
 Sadly, many clients and managers consider white space wasted space.
 They think it could be used to house more information or other visual elements.
 On the contrary, white space is a great tool to balance design elements and better organize content to improve the visual communication experience. *#design #projects*
-- **Widget** - a small software application that is designed to provide a specific piece of information (such as news, weather, or traffic updates) or a specific function (such as taking notes or controlling another application) on demand *#design #dev #android*
+- **Widget** - a small software application that is designed to provide a specific piece of information (such as news, weather, or traffic updates) or a specific function (such as taking notes or controlling another application) on demand. *#design #dev #android*

 ## X